 We currently differentiate between gaseous, liquid and solid (wood-like) bioenergy and thus summarize the various bioenergy sources based on their respective aggregate state.
 The range extends from biogas and biomethane (gaseous) to biofuels such as biodiesel and bioethanol (liquid) to woody biomass energy sources such as wood pellets or wood chips (solid).

-Each industry has its own processes and technologies for the production of bioenergy sources and the release of bioenergy.
+Each industry has its own processes and technologies for generating bioenergy sources and releasing bioenergy.
 The level of development and the dynamics of the individual markets are also very different in Germany and worldwide.
 Germany is one of the world market leaders in the field of biogas, belongs to the top 3 in the production of wood pellets (after the USA and Canada) and also occupies one of the leading positions within the international community when it comes to the use of biofuels.

 Below you will find an article collection with selected BiomassMuse articles from previous years as an introduction to the individual energy sources.